Print

 Step 2

-Log in to the account that is infected with FBI Cybercrime Division (PC blocked) MoneyPak virus.
+Log in to the account infected with FBI Cybercrime Division virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

-Can't boot in Safe Mode with Networking?
-(FBI Cybercrime Division (PC blocked) MoneyPak virus blocks Safe Mode with Networking)
+Cannot boot in Safe Mode with Networking?
+(FBI Cybercrime Division virus blocks Safe Mode with Networking)

 Boot your computer in Safe Mode with Command Prompt